axelarnetwork/axelar-examples/examples/evm/send-token/README.md

 If running on `testnet` then ensure that `0xBa86A5719722B02a5D5e388999C25f3333c7A9fb` is funded with aUSDC.

 We use `0xBa86A5719722B02a5D5e388999C25f3333c7A9fb` to deploy and test all examples.
-It's funded by default in the `local` environment when you run `createLocal`.
+It's funded by default in the `local` environment when you run `start`.
 To make sure that it's funded on all five supported testnets, run `node/printBalances`.

 ## Example